California senator removed after criticizing late lawmaker

 Republican Sen. Janet Nguyen lived in South Vietnam as a child and fled with her family when its U.S.-backed government fell.
-She spoke during a portion of the Senate session reserved for memorializing people who have died, and the presiding senator told security to remove her.
+She spoke during a portion of the Senate session reserved for memorializing people who have died, and the presiding senator told security to remove her Thursday.

 Several sergeants-at-arms surrounded Nguyen and gently nudged her toward the door.
-Nguyen dodged them and continued reading her speech for nearly a minute before leaving the chamber.
+Nguyen dodged them and continued yelling passages from her speech for nearly a minute as the presiding Democrat repeatedly told her to stop.

-"Today I recognize in memory of the millions of Vietnamese and hundreds of thousands of Vietnamese refugees who died in seeking for freedom and democracy," Nguyen said before she was interrupted.
+"I have every right to speak on behalf of the 500,000" Vietnamese-Americans living in California, Nguyen yelled before leaving the chamber as another senator said her comments were disrespectful and inappropriate.

 Nguyen represents a portion of Orange County known as Little Saigon, home to the largest Vietnamese population outside Vietnam.
 Many fled South Vietnam and blame the U.S. anti-war movement for undermining American forces and contributing to the victory by the communist North.